rendellb/jira-to-gs/README.md

 * Place your JIRA token into the token variable of gsjiraconfig.py.

+* Replace the domain in the apiBase URL with your company's JIRA domain.

 * Download and replace the client_secrets.json file with yours from the Google Cloud Platform.

 * Populate the sheet var with the Google Sheet spreadsheet ID, tab var with the tab name in the sheet, and query var with your JQL query.